 The cost of visiting New York City can make it an extremely expensive trip.
 One way to save money is to invest in an attraction pass.
 One such pass is the New York City C3 Pass from CityPASS.
 This is a Cutdown Pass based on the Original New York CityPASS, Geared towards people with less time in the City or people who are only wanting to visit a few attractions.
-Our New York CityPASS C3 Review we answer the question, is the New York C3 Pass is worth it and is it is the right pass for you?
+In our New York CityPASS C3 Review we answer the question, is the New York C3 Pass is worth it, and is it is the right pass for you?

 - Product: New York CityPASS C3

 - Price: $82 (18+)